 TOEFL: A minimum score of 550 (paper-based test) or 213 (computer-based tests) or 80 (iBT test) on the Test of English as a Foreign Language (TOEFL).
 TOEFL information: http://www.ets.org/toefl/

 IELTS: A minimum score of 7.0 from the International English Language Testing System.
 IELTS Information: http://www.ielts.org

 - Thirty three credits

 - All master’s students must show reading proficiency in a language other than English or Spanish.
-The language requirement must be completed prior to taking the Master’s comprehensive exam.
+The language requirement must be completed prior to submitting the Master's qualifying paper.

 Ph.D. in Hispanic Literature and Cultural Studies

-- Ph.D. students must have completed successfully the 11 courses required for Master’s candidates, as well as passed the comprehensive examination and received departmental approval to advance to the doctorate.
+- Ph.D. students must have completed successfully the 11 courses required for Master’s candidates, as well as passed the first-year examination, completed the qualifying paper and received departmental approval to advance to the doctorate.

 - Complete six additional courses beyond the Master’s.
 Students with a Master’s from another institution may be required to take additional courses or pass the Master’s examination.